JibbSmart/JoyShockMapper/README.md

 ### 2. Analog Triggers

-The following section only applies to the DS4 controller because it is the only supported controller that has analog triggers.
+The following section only applies to the PlayStation controllers (DS/DS4) because they are the only supported controllers that have analog triggers.

 Analog triggers report a value between 0% and 100% representing how far you are pulling the trigger.
 Binding a digital button to an analog trigger is done using a threashold value.
 The button press is sent when the trigger value crosses the threashold value, sitting between 0% and 100%.
 The default threashold value is 0, meaning the slightest press of the trigger sends the button press.
 This is great for responsiveness, but could result in accidental presses.
 The threashold can be customized by running the following command: